sapienfrom2000s/portfolio/_posts/2025-01-27-what-and-why-of-k8s.md

 - API Server - receives requests from clients and distributes them to other components.
 - Scheduler - decides where to place the new pods.
-- Controller Manager - manages the lifecycle of the pods(maybe if it went down, it will ask scheduler to schedule it)
+- Controller Manager - manages the lifecycle of the pods(eg. if it went down, it will ask scheduler to schedule it)
 - etcd - key value store.
 Stores the cluster state.

 2. Worker Node